 Figure 1. illustration of option 1.
 Several NNPFC SEIs with same Id are signaled and potentially used to generate several instances of temporally extrapolated picture(s) at same time instance.

-Option 3
+Option 1b – Using multiple NNPFC SEIs with different nnpfc_id, each one allowing generating a different output picture at same time instance

-Signaling of more than one (N) NNPFC SEIs with different nnpfc_id, and activating of the N NNPFC SEIs by N NNPFA SEIs, each one referring to one of the N NNPFC SEIs, and enabling the non-cascaded application of N temporal extrapolation NNPF processes to the same decoded pictures to generate multiple instances of each temporally extrapolated picture, using the N NNPFs.
+Signaling of more than one (N) NNPFC SEIs with different nnpfc_id, and

+Activating of the N NNPFC SEIs by N NNPFA SEIs, each one referring to one of the N NNPFC SEIs, and enabling the non-cascaded application of N temporal extrapolation NNPF processes to the same decoded pictures to generate multiple instances of each temporally extrapolated picture, using the N NNPFs.

 One illustration of this option is depicted in Figure 2.
 The main difference with Figure 1 is that Ids of NNPFC0 and NNPFC1 are different, as well as reference Ids of NNPFA0 and NNPFA1.